beneki/todo-manager/answers.md

 Answer:

-there are two ways to evaluating FE performance one is Synthetic (lab-style) environment and the other is In the Wild Synthetic lab-style environment where we have defined test setup in known conditions and In the Wild is putting ourselves as end user and test it with real browsers and different devices.
+There are two ways to evaluating FE performance one is Synthetic (lab-style) environment and the other is In the Wild Synthetic lab-style environment where we have defined test setup in known conditions and In the Wild is putting ourselves as end user and test it with real browsers and different devices.
 (I explained more in detial regarding tools that can leverage for performance evaluating) but the most key in performance test is E2E becuase but if we wanna take action towards have a good performance is using test like lots of unit test average numbr of integration test and few good e2e test.